chaoos/zwoosh/README.md

 When caculating the new scale value, this options is taken.
 The calculation is as follows:

 > `newScale = oldScale * (1 + step)`
+... to scale up and:
 > `newScale = oldScale / (1 + step)`
+... to scale down.

 #### string `options.zoomOptions.direction`